jwrr/ppl_uart_terminal/README.md

   converted to Environment.NewLine.
 On Windows, Environment.NewLine is "\r\n" and
   on Linux it is "\n".

 End of Line Characters
 ----------------------

-On Windows, this terminal sends "\r\n" for a new line.
-On Linux "\n" is sent.

-When receiving, this terminal converts several variations of newline to Environment.NewLine, which is "\r\n" on Windows and "\n" on Linux.
-The newline variations that are converted to Environment.NewLine are "\r\n", "\n\r", "\r" and "\n".
+When receiving, several variations of newline are converted to Environment.NewLine, which is "\r\n" on Windows and "\n" on Linux.